PierreSachot/Internship-Reports/Pierre Sachot - week 4.md

 1- The problem we faced was that CSourceNotFoundEditor displayed on several occasions.
 For example:

 - When the source file was not found
 - When the memory address was known but not the function name
 - When the function name was known

-2- We also wanted to tackle that red link !
-Red lettering is synonymous with big problems - yet the error message was merely informing the user that the source could not be found, so we felt a less alarmist style of text would be more appropriate..
+2- We also wanted to tackle that red link!
+Red lettering is synonymous with big problems - yet the error message was merely informing the user that the source could not be found, so we felt a less alarmist style of text would be more appropriate.
 ___

 CSourceNotFoundEditor Dialog: